 Which one should you choose?

 Both cloud-based and SaaS WMS are extremely similar, which makes it difficult to choose between the two.
-Here’s a quick look at a comparison between the two to make this process easier.
+Here’s a breakdown of the key differences.

 |SaaS WMS||Cloud-based WMS|